Corporate Governance

 02Basic Policy toward Eliminating Demands by Antisocial Elements

 This basic policy, which is outlined in the DIC Group Code of Business Conduct, is to stand firmly against antisocial elements and in no way to acquiesce to demands presented by such elements.
 The General Affairs and HR Department is responsible for coordinating efforts to respond to extortion or other demands presented by antisocial elements, while individuals have been put in charge of efforts at each site and within each Group company.
-These individuals work in close collaboration with legal counsel and the police to ensure the Company’s responses are resolute.
+These individuals work in close collaboration with legal counsel and the police, among others, to ensure the Company’s responses are resolute.
 The Company has also prepared and distributed a manual on appropriate responses to such demands with the aim of raising awareness among employees.

 Outside Directors and Outside Audit & Supervisory Board Members